 We can get just about anything you need as long as someone is willing to lend it to us!
 What usually will NOT be lent: original manuscripts or rare books.
 Some items may be difficult to get, such as entire journals or newspapers, reference books, multimedia, software.
-Once you locate an item, you can request it via ILLiad.
+Once you locate an item, you can request it via Tipasa.

-To request an item to be borrowed through Interlibrary Loan, you must log onto the Illiad service.
+To request an item to be borrowed through Interlibrary Loan, you must log onto the Tipasa.
 First time users must create an account.
 To do so, please click on "First Time User" link.
 Lending, however, is at the discretion of the owning library, so if an item is an original archival item available at only one library, chances are it won't be lent.
 Don't hesitate to ask for help concerning these items.